StevenBlack/vocab/million-dollar-words.md

 ### oniomania
 An irrepressible urge to buy things; the kind of condition that inspires astronomical credit card bills and t-shirt slogans like: "When the going gets tough, the tough go shopping."
-Pronounced OHN-EE-OH-MAIN-EE-A.

 ### onomatopoeia